ken-foster/MemeToaster/README.md

 # Commands
 ## meme
-Type this: `toast.meme -laugh this bot is hilarious`
+Type this: `toast.meme laugh this bot is hilarious`

 And get back something like this: